BlockchainTeamNTU/metacoin-box/note.md

 Alternately, if you're on Mac, you can use `brew install node` to install `Node.js` and `npm`.

-To check if they're successfully installed use `node -v` and `npm -v`
+To check if they're successfully installed use `node -v` and `npm -v`.

 # Install Truffle